-The Public School Administration track includes a superintendent of schools certification component based on requirements in Oklahoma State Statues and administrator competencies that have been established by the Oklahoma Office of Educational Quality and Accountability (OEQA), the Oklahoma State Board of Education, and the Oklahoma Regents for Higher Education.
+The Public School Administration concentration includes a superintendent of schools certification component based on requirements in Oklahoma State Statutes and administrator competencies established by the Oklahoma Office of Educational Quality and Accountability (OEQA), the Oklahoma State Board of Education, and the Oklahoma Regents for Higher Education.

-The Christian School Administration track prepares administrators for elementary and secondary schools.
-This program is specifically designed for an experienced Christian school educator interested in advanced study to prepare for an executive or leadership assignment in a Christian school and addresses the same national standards as the Public School Administration track
+The Christian School Administration concentration prepares administrators for elementary and secondary schools.
+This program is specifically designed for an experienced Christian school educator interested in advanced study to prepare for an executive or leadership assignment in a Christian school and addresses the same national standards as the Public School Administration concentration.

-The Higher Education Administration track prepares administrators for leadership in colleges and universities.
+The Higher Education Administration concentration prepares administrators for leadership in colleges and universities.

-The Higher Education Teaching track is specifically designed for an experienced educator interested in advanced study to prepare for a teaching assignment in postsecondary schools, colleges, and universities.
-The student should already have an advanced degree in the subject area that they plan to teach.
+The Higher Education Teaching concentration is specifically designed for an experienced educator interested in advanced study to prepare for a teaching assignment in postsecondary schools, colleges, and universities.
+The student should already have an advanced degree in the subject area they plan to teach.